Summary of movement

 Neville Hodgkinson describes his experiences as a member of the Brahma Kumaris in his chapter in “Spiritual and Visionary Communities”.
-He has been a student with the Brahma Kumaris World Spiritual University for over 30 years, prior to which he was a medical and science correspondent to several UK newspapers.
+He has been a student with the Brahma Kumaris World Spiritual University for over 30 years, prior to which he was a medical and science correspondent to several national newspapers.
 He describes his experiences of now living and working at the Brahma Kumaris Global Retreat Centre near Oxford.

 “Life in community is a house of mirrors, relentlessly reflecting your character, and in particular your weaknesses.
 It has been immensely demanding at times.
 The transition from the heart of affairs in London to a fledgling spiritual community in rural Oxfordshire was quite extreme and there have been occasions when I longed for a return to normal life.
 But I am still here, and enormously glad that I stayed.
 I have learned so much – not in the sense of information, but of an inner strength that brings joy by virtue of one’s being, rather than from what one does or knows.
+(Hodgkinson 2013:51)

 Compared with the self-determining life I had led previously, I felt immensely disempowered in my early years in the community.
 This was partly because a year before joining the retreat center I had “surrendered” most of my wealth to the organization.
-I had decided that I wanted and needed to pursue the journey of spiritual improvement more wholeheartedly than I had managed up to that point.
+I had decided that I wanted and needed to pursue the journey of spiritual improvement more wholeheartedly than I had managed up to that point. (ibid: 57)

 One other demanding aspect of my relationship with Dadi Janki in particular has been her repeated call to me to “think less”.
 This comes hard to intellectually oriented Europeans who have seen the horrible consequences of blind obedience to authority perhaps more than any other people over the past century.
-Gradually, however, I have understood that there is a way of being in which much more wisdom and understanding becomes available to us when we quieten our thoughts, than when we habitually worry at problems.”
-(Hodgkinson 2013: 51)
+Gradually, however, I have understood that there is a way of being in which much more wisdom and understanding becomes available to us when we quieten our thoughts, than when we habitually worry at problems.” (ibid: 59)

 - Further Information